almereyda/awesome-starred/README.md

 - [detailyang/awesome-cheatsheet](https://github.com/detailyang/awesome-cheatsheet) - :beers: awesome cheatsheet
 - [wxWidgets/Phoenix](https://github.com/wxWidgets/Phoenix) - wxPython's Project Phoenix.
 A new implementation of wxPython, better, stronger, faster than he was before.
 - [sindresorhus/awesome-nodejs](https://github.com/sindresorhus/awesome-nodejs) - :zap: Delightful Node.js packages and resources
-- [jorgebucaran/awsm.fish](https://github.com/jorgebucaran/awsm.fish) - A curation of prompts, plugins & other resources for Fish. 🐚
+- [jorgebucaran/awsm.fish](https://github.com/jorgebucaran/awsm.fish) - A curation of prompts, plugins & other Fish treasures. 🐚
 - [ipfs/awesome-ipfs](https://github.com/ipfs/awesome-ipfs) - Useful resources for using IPFS and building things on top of it
 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
 - [chrissimpkins/codeface](https://github.com/chrissimpkins/codeface) - Typefaces for source code beautification